The other side of Syria's war: School students eye US election

 - All agree that the outcome will have an important impact on war-torn Syria's future

-(CNN)Every Wednesday in the heart of the Syrian capital, a group of 9th graders meet for a debate club with a difference.
+(CNN)Every Thursday in the Syrian capital, a group of 9th graders meet for a debate club with a difference.

 These teenage students at Damascus' French school live in relative calm in the government-controlled city, while much of their country is engulfed in a brutal civil war.